-Can Crawl Space Mold Get Into The House?
+Can Black Mold in Crawl Space Get Into The House?

 Mold is a common problem by the beach and in many shore homes, and it can pose serious health risks for those living there.
 Unfortunately, the crawl space of a home can be particularly vulnerable to mold growth due to its often damp environment.

-If ignored, mold under house in crawl space can spread into the interior of your house and cause considerable damage as well as potential health hazards.
+If ignored, mold under house in crawl space can spread into the interior of your house and cause considerable damage as well as potential health hazards, including the release of health affecting toxins.

 In this article, we will discuss the causes and risks associated with crawl space mold, as well as provide some solutions on how to prevent it from occurring in your home.